 [T]o argue against this innovation [from Aquinas against the Immaculate Conception], the Palamite author ingeniously employed Aquinas’ own citation of Ps.-Dionysius (ch.
 6) on angelology against the Doctor Angelicus.
 Cabasilas asserts that, since the natures of Mary and the angels are univocal in some way, the controlling idea must refer to both Mary and angels being exempt from any moral defect due to the perfection of their created natures.
 (Ibid., p.
 89)

-Tsirpanlis pointed out that Roman Catholics, asserting the Immaculate Conception doctrine, both ignored plain statements in Cabasilas’ homilies that assert the Theotokos had original sin and did not understand Cabasilas’ actual point.
+Tsirpanlis pointed out that Roman Catholic scholars, asserting the Immaculate Conception doctrine, both ignored plain statements in Cabasilas’ homilies that assert the Theotokos had original sin and did not understand Cabasilas’ actual point.
 That point was, specifically, that God gave the Theotokos grace to cooperate with the divine will so that through progressive sanctification she attained to Theosis at the time of conception.

 Tsirpanlis quotes several passages from Cabasilas that clearly bear this out: